liamLatour/DaphnieMaton/README.md

 ## Getting Started

 - [Download](https://github.com/liamLatour/DaphnieMaton/archive/master.zip) the repository and unzip it
+- [Download](https://www.arduino.cc/en/Main/Software) the last version of the arduino software
 - Find and click on the file "DaphnieMaton.exe"
 - Read the help messages to get started
 - Click 'upload' and voilà !